Cactus homeware sales spike this summer at Sainsbury's Home

-Sainsbury’s reports spike in sales of Cactus homeware
+Sainsbury’s reports spike in sales of cactus homeware!

-It appears shoppers are getting the feels for cacti, as sales of cactus homewares soar this summer at Sainsbury's
+It appears shoppers are getting the feels for cacti, as sales of cactus homeware soars this summer at Sainsbury's

 The humble cactus is the hero motif this summer at Sainsbury’s Home.
 The supermarket has reported seeing sales of its cacti and succulent products more than double in the last eight weeks!